slsheldon/ssg-bid/content/01-Calls/03-Caribbean-2016/04-national-grants/en.md

 title: National grants
 description: National grants under the BID programme seek to establish or strengthen national biodiversity information facilities and to increase the biodiversity data available about the country to respond to national priorities.
 category: Calls
-subCategory: Pacific 2016
+subCategory: Caribbean 2016

 ---
 # National grants

-_Pacific, 2016_
+_Caribbean, 2016_

 National grants under the BID programme seek to establish or strengthen national biodiversity information facilities and to increase the biodiversity data available about the country to respond to national priorities.

-These guidelines are available in English and French, of which the English version is the authoritative version.
+These guidelines are available in English, French and Spanish; the English version is the authoritative version.
 They accompany the BID call for proposals document and concept note template.
 General questions may be sent to [BID@gbif.org](mailto:bid@gbif.org).

 <!-- toc -->
 <!-- tocstop -->